 International students should apply through our international students application process.

-High school students enrolling in a Running Start program should use the Running Start application process.
+High school students enrolling in a Running Start program should check out our application materials.

 Applications are accepted before the application deadline for every quarter:

 Your state residency determines your tuition and fees.
 Visit our tuition and fees page to see costs associated with your residency status or visit the financial aid eligibility page for more information on how your residency status may affect your grants, scholarships and loan status.